kunzaatko/MakieMaestro.jl/docs/src/workflows/savefig.md

 Themes.get_theme(:base, :appendix, :rotate_labels);
 ```

+!!! tip "Font sizes"
+    You should adjust the font sizes of the figure to match the document for the physical export sizes to match.
+For the
+    common, built-in sizes in ``\LaTeX`` and there correspondence with point sizes, look at the
+    [wiki](https://en.wikibooks.org/wiki/LaTeX/Fonts#Built-in_sizes).
+Importantly, there is a difference in the sizes
+    when using `slides` or `beamer` as the document class.

 ## Exporting figures

 The key to this workflow is to have define function that produce the figure which we want to export.